 HELP US MAKE CRANES

 There is an old Japanese tradition that 1,000 origami paper cranes will bring good luck.
 Cranes for Cancer's mission is to provide boxes of 1,000 cranes to cancer patients.
 The 1000 cranes bring hope and uplift spirits.
 We've been doing this for many years, but we NEED HELP!

 If you know of a person who is in need of 1,000 origami paper cranes, please send an e-mail with a name and mailing address, and we will send your dear friend or family member 1,000 paper cranes of hope and healing.

-DONATE: We now accept donations through PayPal at firstname.lastname@example.org.
+DONATE: There is no charge or any fees, although we now accept donations through PayPal at firstname.lastname@example.org.
 Thank You!

 The Legend of the 1000 Paper Cranes

 Please send cranes, with your name and return address to: